fghpdf/X-largest/README.md

 The test will generate a huge file and then get the top x elements of the huge file.

-It will take a long time to generate huge file and split it, just relax ☕️.
+It will take a long time to generate a huge file and split it, just relax ☕️.

 When everything is done, you can get the coverage of the program.
 ![](https://s3.bmp.ovh/imgs/2022/06/23/fea5c317c57a978e.png)